 What’s the best counter top to use?

 Lots of choices!
 Most popular are: Granite, Engineered Stone (Cambria, Ceasar Stone, Silestone) , Corian, HiMacs, Concrete, Ice Stone…check out our Design Tips section for more information on choosing the right counter top for your needs.

 Is it important to use a licensed contractor?

-Yes, you should always use a ROC.
+Yes, you should always use a contractor registered with the R.O.C. in Arizona.
 We are licensed, bonded and insured with an A+ rating from the BBB.
 Always check references, see what clients have said about their experience with Southwest Kitchen and Bath.

 Do you do in-home consultations?

 Complementary visits are easily scheduled by calling – (520) 531-9187 or by filling out our online form.